mastah43/udacity-carnd-p2/writeup.md

 ![alt text][image2]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
+#### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I adopted to use the LeNet model with RGB images so I did not convert the images to grey scale.
+I used a modified LeNet model architecture with RGB images as input so I did not convert the images to grey scale.
 To limit the effects of varying contrasts in data set images I used contrast limited adaptive histogram equalization.

 I decided to generate additional data because the number of training images per class were strongly varying as depicted in the visualization above.
 To add more data to the the data set, I used Keras to create additional training images that are randomly shifted, rotated, zoomed and sheared.
 This augmentation was applied since it reflects differences when taking photos of traffic sign images.
-For every class the augmentation makes sure that there are 50000 training samples.
+For every class the augmentation makes sure that there are 5.000 training samples.
-I also tried to add random gaussian noise but this lead to worse model accuracy.
+I also tried to add random gaussian noise but this lead to a worse model accuracy.

-The difference between the original data set and the augmented data set is the size of the training images.
+The difference between the original data set and the augmented data set is the size of the training images as well as the pixel equalization.
 Original training size is 34799 and augmented training size is 215000.

 Since image normalization and augmentation took some time to process I added a mechanism for caching results in pickled files.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers.
 This matches the LeNet architecture except having input 3 instead of 1 input channel